MattWood21/MattWood21/README.md

 - [LinkedIn](www.linkedin.com/in/matt-wood-40380550)

 # Work
-I'm currently working as an Engineering Team Lead for Monetization at [Plenty of Fish](https://pof.com) and [Match Group](https://mtch.com/).
-I also help support Platform and Payments squads in my day-to-day function.
-I joined POF in January 2022.
+I'm currently working as an Engineering Manager at [Plenty of Fish](https://pof.com) and [Match Group](https://mtch.com/).
+I joined the POF brand at Match Group in January 2022.

-I have a strong track record as a customer focused software engineer.
-I've also worked the last few years to build my strengths in software engineering leadership and business operations more generally.
-My specialty lies in building stable, sustainable software engineering culture and practices, and providing a supportive work environment for people of all types to thrive in and be successful.
+I have a strong track record as a builder and leader of teams that build platform services, payments systems, monetization and other domains.

 # Side Projects
 I have worked on several side projects over the years.
 Some info about them is below.